nw-0712/Project1-nw/README.md

 The pages included in this project are the home page, where the users can discover more about the institute, contact them, and adjust the accessibility settings to suit their specific needs and access the other pages through the top navigation or ‘hamburger’ icon drop-down menu.

 ABOUT US PAGE</br>
 The ‘About us’ page where the users can read about a summary of the institute, their vison, mission and values and who they collaborate with.
-On this page the users can also see four USPs (unique selling propositions of the institute and look on them to read a further about the USP.
+On this page the users can also see four USPs (unique selling propositions) of the institute and click-throughs will direct users to  read a further about the USPs.
 They can also read further about the full overview of the institute and their history, their approach on therapies and practises in more details, what makes the company different from all other biohacking organisations and about he global community they have built, with the purpose of encouraging, supporting each other as well as getting discounts and learning about new services and products.
 Users can also schedule an appointment directly through this page.

 PRODUCTS & SERVICES PAGE</br>
 This page the users learn more about some of the products & services that the institute offers.
-They can also learn more about six of the therapies and practises (chosen to highlight due to highest user feedback from EU regions) via 5min short movie clips.
+They can also learn more about six of the therapies and practises (chosen to highlight due to highest user feedback from EU regions) via up-to 5min short movie clips.

 CONTACT PAGE</br>
 The users can fill out the contact form, sign up to the newsletter, click on the bottom links for the various site navigation sections named and there are several options to communicate with the institute through ‘message us’ click-through icon to text, ‘ask community’ click-through icon which directs the user to the community page, ‘call us’ click-through icon which shows telephone number and launches the call app of users phone, contact the resolution centre click-through icon which directs the user to the customer services centre (3rd party) to the resolution section or to join the global community, which directs the user to community page of site.